 Group Workers – name used for clinicians who are part of the Parents as Partners Project, specializing in a particular model of couples’ groups developed by Phil and Carolyn Cowan in California and now trialled in the UK by us.
-They are often qualified as group or family therapists and are not part of the general clinical here.
+They are often qualified as a group or family therapists and are not part of the general clinical here.

 3. Names used in Tavistock Relationships’ therapies

 Psychoanalytic/Psychodynamic – based on the idea that we all have an unconscious that influences what we perceive, think, feel, and behave and that it has more of an influence in those areas of life where we have difficult or unresolved issues from childhood.
 Our couple relationships are chosen from a mix of conscious and unconscious reasons, and problems arise when our internal expectations of what a relationship should be comes up against a different reality.
 Couple relationships are a place where early conflicts can be re-experienced and ‘healthy’ couples aim to become aware of this and find a way of maturing; ‘defensive’ couples have got together to prevent becoming aware of their difficulties.
 These different positions have an impact on the family and on their children.
 Therapy helps couples become aware of these dynamics and so do things differently.